arrancurran/microTool/README.md

-# Ximea Image Capture Application
+# ColloidCam

-This project is a Python application that interfaces with a Ximea camera to capture and display images.
-It provides a simple graphical interface for viewing the images captured by the camera.
+ColloidCam is a Python application designed to interface with a Ximea camera for capturing and displaying images.
+It provides a graphical interface for viewing images captured by the camera, utilizing various Python libraries for image processing and GUI development.

 ## Project Structure

 ```
-ximea-image-app
+ColloidCam
-├── src
+├── instruments
-│   ├── main.py          # Entry point of the application
 │ ├── camera.py # Camera interface for capturing images
+│ └── init.py # Package initialization
+├── interface
+│ ├── ui_camera.py # User interface components for camera interaction
+│ ├── interface.py # Main interface logic
+│ └── init.py # Package initialization
-│   └── utils.py         # Utility functions for image display
+├── utils.py # Utility functions for image processing
+├── main.py # Entry point of the application
 ├── requirements.txt # List of dependencies
 └── README.md # Project documentation
 ```

 ## Installation